Sorry, you need to enable JavaScript to visit this website.

 Dosage modifications1

-• Reduce the dose of PEMAZYRE for adverse reactions
+Reduce the dose of PEMAZYRE for adverse reactions

-• Avoid concomitant use of strong and moderate CYP3A inhibitors during treatment with PEMAZYRE
+Avoid concomitant use of strong and moderate CYP3A inhibitors during treatment with PEMAZYRE

 • If concomitant use with a strong or moderate CYP3A inhibitor cannot be avoided, reduce the dose of PEMAZYRE

-• Avoid concomitant use of strong and moderate CYP3A inducers with PEMAZYRE
+Avoid concomitant use of strong and moderate CYP3A inducers with PEMAZYRE

-• The recommended dosage of PEMAZYRE for patients with severe renal impairment (eGFR estimated by Modification of Diet in Renal Disease [MDRD] 15 to 29 mL/min/1.73 m2) is 9 mg with the schedule (intermittent or continuous) designated for the indication
+The recommended dosage of PEMAZYRE for patients with severe renal impairment (eGFR estimated by MDRD 15-29 mL/min/1.73 m²) is 9 mg with the schedule designated for cholangiocarcinoma

-Refer to the Dosing and Administration
+Refer to the Dosing and Administration Guide for more information on dose modifications

-1. PEMAZYRE Prescribing Information.
-Incyte Corporation.
+Reference: 1.
+PEMAZYRE Prescribing Information.
+Wilmington, DE: Incyte Corporation.

 Ocular Toxicity